Gena Lee Nolin

-Gena Lee Nolin (born November 29, 1971) is an American actress and model.
-She is best known for her television appearances on The Price Is Right and Baywatch in the 1990s.
+Gena Lee Nolin (born November 29, 1971) is an American actress.
+She is known for her television appearances on The Price Is Right and Baywatch in the 1990s.
 During the early 2000s she played the lead role in Sheena.

+Early life

+Nolin and her family moved to Las Vegas, Nevada in her senior year of high school.

 Career

-In 1994, she became one of Barker's Beauties on the game show The Price Is Right.
+In Las Vegas, she won numerous beauty contests, including Ford Models and Elite Model Management's regional "Look of the Year" contests, and the Miss Barbizon USA national title.
+She appeared in commercials for The Home Depot, Starburst and Hyundai.
+She has been the spokesperson for Sasson Jeans, Clothestime, Maui & Sons, Levi's and Swatch.
+In 1994, she became one of the models on the game show The Price Is Right.
 Soon afterward Nolin appeared in the soap opera The Young and the Restless as a model named Sandy.

 In 1995, Nolin starred as Neely Capshaw in the television series Baywatch.
 Later in the year Nolin began modelling for the first time since her pregnancy for Maxim.
 In 1998, Nolin quit Baywatch and starred in her own TV show, Sheena, from 2000 to 2002.
 In 2001, Nolin posed nude for the Christmas edition of Playboy after turning the magazine down several times.

 She was in a music video with Billy Currington called "I Got a Feelin'"; it received a CMT Flame Worthy Award nomination for Best Celebrity Cameo.